Smurfs: Multi-Agent System using Context-Efficient DFSDT for Tool Planning: Smurfs: MAS with Context Efficient DFSDT

 \paragraph{Answer Agent}

-To mitigate the performance degradation caused by lengthy contexts, we introduce the `Answer Agent` role, designed to extract crucial content for each step and subtask.
-As demonstrated in the pilot study presented in Section~\ref{sec: limited context length}, retaining all information may not always be beneficial, particularly in cases where the solution path is challenging to discern.
-Therefore, the primary role of the Answer Agent is to succinctly summarize the generated answers.
+To mitigate the performance degradation caused by lengthy contexts, we introduce the Answer Agent role, designed to extract crucial content for each step and sub-problem:

+Where q is sub-problem from the Planning Agent, r is response from the Executor Agent, M is the local memory (or global memory if max retry reaches).
+As the `lost-in-the-middle' theory described in section~\ref{sec: intro}, retaining all information may not always be beneficial, particularly in cases where the solution path is challenging to discern.
+Therefore, the primary role of the Answer Agent is to succinctly summarize the generated answers and tool responses to maintain the memory efficiency.

 \paragraph{Verifier Agent}